nuintun/koa-files/README.md

 ##### `defer`

 - Defaults to `false`.
-- If true, serves after `await next()`,
+- If true, serves after `await next()`.
-- allowing any downstream middleware to respond first.
+- Allowing any downstream middleware to respond first.

 ## Example